opsmop/opsmop/docs/source/faq.rst

 --------------------------------------------

 OpsMop is about building no-compromise solutions, and we don't want to stay up to date with what other players are doing.
+We believe in doing things differently.
 OpsMop should work instead to replace those other systems.
+We are confident in our ability to move very fast and also develop very clean, stable, and well supported solutions.

-As mentioned elsewhere, We do however not solve certain problems, such as cloud topology definition, and would recommend other solutions (like CloudFormation or Terraform or python scripting with boto) in those cases.
+As mentioned elsewhere, we do however not solve certain problems, such as cloud topology definition, and would recommend other solutions (like CloudFormation or Terraform or python scripting with boto) in those cases.

 Can You Write Modules In Any Language?